mininet/mininet.github.com/source/_posts/2014-12-09-announcing-mininet-2-2-0.markdown

 * Easier LAN/internet connectivity from Mininet hosts

-  - `mn --nat` will also semi-automatically connect a Mininet network to your LAN using NAT, solving the "why can't I ping [Google](http://google.com)?" problem.
+  - `mn --nat` will semi-automatically connect a Mininet network to your LAN using NAT, solving the "why can't I ping [Google](http://google.com)?" problem.

-    **Warning**: By default this will reroute local traffic originating at your Mininet server or VM and destined to the IP address
-    range of your Mininet network (`10.0.0.0/8` by default) to the Mininet network, which can break connectivity if you are using addresses in the same range in your LAN.
+    **Warning**: By default this will reroute local traffic originating at your Mininet server or VM and destined for Mininet's IP subnet (`10.0.0.0/8` by default) to the Mininet network, which can break connectivity if you are using addresses in the same range in your LAN.
 You can change this range using the `--ipbase` option.